- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30025_education.rev.1451945980.png)"/>

 Lake Forest College students have experiences that develop understanding, respect, and appreciation for the diverse cultures of the community members around them.
 Students will be prepared to live, work, and serve, respectfully and responsibly, on campus and in the global community.

 The Office of Intercultural Relations supports the College’s mission to “embrace diversity” by promoting intercultural dialogue, understanding, and respect among the many cultural identities represented within our community.
-The Office staff also works to foster student success for traditionally underrepresented and underserved groups including, but limited to, students of color, first generation students, international students, and students identifying as LGBTQ.
+The Office staff also works to foster student success for traditionally underrepresented and underserved groups including, but not limited to, students of color, first generation students, international students, and students identifying as LGBTQ.

 Even before classes start, our students feel the extra support our community provides when they attend First Connection, a pre-orientation program that provides an extra cushion for incoming students as they transition to life at Lake Forest College, both within and outside of the classroom.